LawrenceKarasek/VideoPlayer/README.md

 The project includes a simple component hierarchy, data layer and different unit testing methods to help achieve best practices..

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Project setup

 The project code is available here.
-It is bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and also includes eslint and prettier to ensure clean code.
-References for eslint and prettier are included at the end of article.
+It is bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and also includes [eslint](https://eslint.org/) and [prettier](https://prettier.io/) to ensure clean code.

 ## Project structure